 Your goal should be to develop a life insurance plan (through one or more policies) that, following your death, compensates for the loss of your economic contribution.
 Here are two ways to determine how much life insurance you may need.

-One method often used is to calculate Replacement Income Need, sometimes called Human Life Value.
+Calculate replacement income need.
 This is a well-established method to determining the financial contribution you can expect to make to your family from now until you would retire.
-It’s more than just replacing your income; Human Life Value takes into account everything you provide for your family, including:
+It’s more than just replacing your income; it takes into account everything you provide for your family, including:

 - Benefits/health insurance